top of page

 Description

-This site was utilised by 1839, when a Thomas Cairncross was building ships at Ayre's Quay.
+Thomas Cairncross was building ships at Ayre's Quay by 1839.
 We know very little which is why this entry is predominantly focused on Abbay, however he constructed at least 3 ships at this site until 1842.
 All 3 were merchant vessels generally operating the North Sea routes from our area to Scandinavia and Germany.
 For some reason however his work abruptly ended in 1842, leaving the yard vacant thereafter.

 William Abbay claimed a small shipyard in the mid 1840s at Ayre's Quay.
 He operated here until at least 1858, and it is known he built around 25 ships at this site.